KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 > You become more.
 >
 > — *Attributed to Mirea*,
-> Echo of the Converged Self
+> Voice of the Converged Self
 > *From the Book of Unveiled Pattern*, Verse 5
 > *Zenetist Archive, Volume V*